itaywol/ChatDebate/README.md

 4. Navigation Bar (Icon on the left, HOME, ABOUT, on the right side EXIT icon which will lead the user back to the ROOT path, and NEXT button for the next conversation
 5. When leaving chat room => close socket connection
 6. Advertisement: Facebook for business, google, SEO, data traffic, discord

+API:
+  1. When connection has established - We need to receive sender's name so frontend can display it in a few places (chatHeader, chatComposer placeholder ...)
+  2. When connection has established - Would be better if we can get that indication from somewhere else rather than socket.on('message') maybe socket.connection, if it's not possible than at least we need to receive a boolean that indicates the connection - frontend need to show loading indicator meanwhile )